Maine woman who found kidney donor with car ad heads into surgery

-PORTLAND, Maine (Reuters) - A Maine woman who found a kidney donor by advertising on her car’s rear windshield, but nearly lost the organ after an effort to raise money for the donor prompted an ethics review, entered into transplant surgery on Tuesday, hospital officials said.
+PORTLAND, Maine, June 16 (Reuters) - A Maine woman who found a kidney donor by advertising on her car’s rear windshield, but nearly lost the organ after an effort to raise money for the donor prompted an ethics review, entered into transplant surgery on Tuesday, hospital officials said.

 Christine Royles, a 24-year old mother from South Portland, and donor Josh Dall-Leighton, a 30-year old corrections officer from the nearby town of Windham, were admitted Tuesday to Maine Medical Center, in Portland, after months of medical tests and legal delays, said Maine Medical Center spokeswoman, Susan Pierter.